-B2B Social Media is Hard.
+B2B Social Media Management is Hard.
 Here’s How to Make it Work.

 Recently we went waltzing around Social Media Week Bristol 2019, attending a wide variety of talks and presentations on everything from the changing landscape of Instagram stories, the death of the news feed or how social media is being used as a modern platform for activism.

 One talk that really captured our attention was ‘B2B Social Media is Hard,’ hosted by a panel of U.K. marketers and experts, sharing their opinions on how to make social media work when you’re selling a product or service to another business.
 While opinions in the room were mixed, the talk sparked some lively debate and action points for anyone looking to use social media in the B2B industry.